 Tankless water heaters also take out far less space.
 If storage is an issue in your home, a tankless model might be beneficial for that reason on its own.
 Instead of storing a large tank, you have a smaller tankless model installed along a wall.

 Plus, in addition to saving space, you can also save some money on your monthly energy costs.
+Unlike traditional models, tankless systems operate only when needed.
+Find out why regular water heater flushes are crucial to maintaining efficiency in any system.
 A tank water heater consumes energy around the clock to maintain a supply of hot water, even when water is not being used.
 With a tankless unit, energy only gets consumed when there is a demand for hot water.
 Otherwise, the unit is not active.

 Cons of a Tankless Water Heater